Closed Loop Vs Open Loop System for Fare Collection

 Closed loop smart cards

-In Account Based Ticketing (ABT), the smart card for the is used as an identifier to uniquely log passengers’ access to a transit system.
-Decisions about what to charge are made centrally in a back office, based on information associated with their account, which is collected when they tap into the closed loop payment system.
+In an ABT system, the smart card is an identifier to uniquely log passengers’ access to a transit network.
+Thus, the system makes decisions about what to charge centrally in a back office.
+This is based on information associated with their account, which the system collects when they tap into the closed-loop payment system.
 This might include their eligibility for concessions, or details of any period passes held.

 Open loop EMV cards